Guides for Designers

 When To Save

-• When projects are ready to be published, reviewed or shared
+• When projects are ready for publishing, reviewing or sharing

-• When you are jumping into a team mates file to help or collaborate
+• When jumping into a colleague's file to help or collaborate

 Writing Good Commits

-• Make your titles short and clear as to the change
+• Make titles short and transparent about the change

-• Describe the changes that you are saving, bullet points are the most concise way
+• Describe the changes being saved.
+Bullet points provide the most concise format

-• Try and keep the descriptions short, it saves expanding the view in the version history panel
+• Keep descriptions short.
+It saves expanding the view in the version history panel

 Icon Key

-• 🛠 In Build - When developing out an idea this is a good marker
+• 🛠 In Build - Used when developing an idea

-• 🚦 In Review - If you are putting a component for review with team mates
+• 🚦 In Review - Used when putting a component up for review with teammates

-• 💾 Published * When a component has been approved and ready to publish
+• 💾 Published - Used when a component is approved and ready to publish